glennj/exercism.io/python/ellens-alien-game/README.md

 3
 ```

-Now, each alien should be able to internally keep track of it's own position and health.
+Now, each alien should be able to internally track its own position and health.

 ## 2. The `hit` Method

 Ellen would like the Alien `class` to have a `hit` method that decrements the health of an alien object by 1 when called.
 This way, she can simply call `<alien>.hit()` instead of having to manually change an alien's health.
+It is up to you if `hit()` takes healths points _to_ or _below_ zero.

 ```python
 >>> alien = Alien(0, 0)